andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 2. **Why would casual riders buy Cyclistic annual memberships?**
     - Casual riders might be inclined to purchase Cyclistic annual memberships for several reasons.
 Despite their leisure-oriented usage during weekends, they may find the convenience and potential cost savings of annual memberships appealing, especially if they frequently use the bike-sharing service for commuting or transportation purposes.
 Additionally, annual memberships could offer them cost savings and convenience, even if their usage patterns differ from typical commuters.
 Moreover, incentives such as discounts or additional benefits could serve as further motivation for casual riders to upgrade to annual memberships.
 3. **How can Cyclistic use digital media to influence casual riders to become members?**
     - Cyclistic can effectively utilize digital media platforms to influence casual riders to become members.
-By showcasing the benefits and cost-effectiveness of annual memberships for frequent users, highlighting potential savings and convenience through targeted marketing campaigns, the company can effectively sway casual riders.
+By showcasing the benefits and cost-effectiveness of annual memberships for frequent users, and highlighting potential savings and convenience through targeted marketing campaigns, the company can effectively sway casual riders.
 Personalized offers tailored to casual riders' usage patterns could further encourage membership upgrades.
 Moreover, emphasizing the additional features, discounts, or rewards available to members through digital channels could incentivize casual riders to consider annual memberships.
 Lastly, promoting the environmental and health benefits of bike-sharing, along with its convenience for commuting or transportation, could resonate with casual riders and influence their decision to become members.

-These insights uncover a clear grasp on the behavior between both types of users throughout the week, which will help develop an effective conversion strategy that aims to convert casual riders into annual members.
+These insights uncover a clear grasp of the behavior between both types of users throughout the week, which will help develop an effective conversion strategy that aims to convert casual riders into annual members.
 Additionally, further analysis will provide deeper insights, enabling Cyclistic to refine its marketing strategies and enhance effectiveness even further.

 --------------------------------------

 ### **Weekly and Hourly Bike Demand Trends**
 ![0 1 Weekly and Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/4c4798ac-a290-448c-b006-f92cf2e1dac2)
 ![0 2 Monday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/26acdbc4-fd11-4dbc-acd9-01fc2af6fe44)
 ![0 3 Tuesday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/07176c97-893a-44b8-a24a-44f2a9aa2845)
 ![0 4 Wednesday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/0201a2b0-3898-4993-bef5-b60e321cbc88)
 ![0 5 Thursday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/43e1f816-6353-44b7-927d-d418cd20b43a)
 ![0 6 Friday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/1c66c716-acaf-4536-bb9c-8f41cdf7630d)
 ![0 7 Saturday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/fbd25a82-295f-409c-8d42-cafce4b47e6c)
 ![0 8 Sunday Hourly Bike Demands](https://github.com/chaanalyst/Portfolio-Projects/assets/154933301/8bd57d4f-cd2d-4c87-a626-3e7382cff76a)

 #### **Summary of Hourly Bike Demand Across Days of the Week Trends**
 The analysis of the “**Hourly Bike Demand Across Days of the Week Trends**” visualizations demonstrates the bike demand patterns and hourly usage between casual and member users across different days of the week, highlighting:
 + **Casual User Key Points**:
     - Casual users demonstrate noticeable behavior with fluctuating and diverse demand throughout the week, particularly peaking during daytime hours and weekends.
 Weekdays witness a surge in bike demand around mid-morning (around 10 AM) and in the afternoon (between 2 PM to 4 PM), suggesting usage for recreational purposes rather than commuting.
 This consistent pattern from Monday to Thursday, marked by notable spikes in demand during late afternoon hours, suggests a preference for rides possibly after work or for leisure activities.
 Especially on Fridays, casual users maintain elevated demand levels throughout the day, with peak ride counts observed between 3 PM and 7 PM, signaling an increased preference for leisure activities as the weekend approaches.
 On weekends, casual users exhibit significantly heightened demand, particularly during daytime hours on both Saturdays and Sundays (between 10 AM to 4 PM), reflecting a preference for morning and midday leisurely bike rides and recreational activities.
 This usage pattern suggests that casual users display flexibility in their riding habits, with peak demand occurring during non-commuting hours and on weekends, indicating a preference for leisure and recreational riding experiences.
 + **Member User Key Points**: